chongna95/Mudah-Condo-KL-Rental-Analyst/README.md

 # 🏙️ Mudah-Condo-KL-Rental-Analyst
 A web scraping tool and dataset generator built with Python for analyzing **Kuala Lumpur condo/apartment rentals** on [Mudah.my](https://www.mudah.my/kuala-lumpur/apartment-condominium-for-rent).
 This tool helps you collect structured data like property name, area, size (sq.ft), and rental price (MYR) for data analytics purposes.
+Afterward, group the data by property name and area, then calculate the average price and average size (sq.ft) for each group, to understand rental trends across different properties and areas.

 ---